 I struggled to park in the dirt lot at Hell’s Backbone Grill, Boulder, Utah.
 The spaces here sloped down and away, loose gravel canting down at odd angles to a railroad tie perimeter making it difficult for me to let my bike down onto its side stand.
 It would have toppled onto me here if I tried to lower the stand down onto the uneven, low ground.
 Given the weight and height of my bike and the length of my legs – my legs are long, but my GS is very tall for off-road clearance over rocks and branches – these kinds of maneuvers have always been tough for me.

-As I wrestled with my bike and tried to back it uphill, my tiptoes slipping on the loose gravel, a tall blonde woman expertly commanded her loud, gigantic, shiny metallic cobalt blue Harley into the spot next to me.
-Next to her ferocious iron horse, my 650 looked a small, dirty, gentle pony.
+As I wrestled with my bike and tried to back it uphill, my tiptoes slipping on the loose gravel, a tall blonde woman expertly commanded her loud, gigantic, shiny metallic cobalt blue Harley into the parking spot next to mine.
+Next to her ferocious iron horse, my 650 looked like a gentle, dirty pony.

 She dismounted and towered over me.
 Everything about her spoke of hard-earned experience: her stately carriage, her deliberate gestures, the lines at her eyes, her well-muscled body, the extra pounds around her middle.
 Even the bandana around the wrinkled skin of her neck was purposefully positioned for show and a modicum of protection from the elements.

-She must have been 60 or so and probably six feet tall.
-She wore blue eye shadow and dark, menacing eyeliner.
+She must have been sixty or so and probably six feet tall.
+She wore blue eyeshadow and dark, menacing eyeliner.
 Her tall, high-heeled leather boots came up over her fashionable, strategically ripped jeans to her thighs.
 She wore a black leather vest over a form-fitting white t-shirt.
-Her long braid was tied back in a leather sheath bound by leather cords.
+Her long braid was tied back in a black leather sheath bound by leather cords.
 Curtains of well-groomed fringe draped from the elbows and shoulders of her black leather jacket.

-Her Harley was similarly adorned: fringed, black leather saddlebags and black leather fringe dangling from the handgrips, which incongruously made me think of the fringed handlebars of the banana-seat bicycle I rode in third grade.
-Despite the handlebar fringe, her big Harley had a predacious look about it; she was definitely its master.
+Her Harley was similarly adorned: black leather saddlebags and black leather fringe dangling from the handgrips, which incongruously made me think of the fringed handlebars of the banana-seat bicycle I rode in third grade.
+Despite the evocative handlebar fringe, her big Harley had a predacious look about it.
+But she was definitely its master.
 I felt small and weak next to these two.
 The third grader in me prayed I wasn’t their prey.

-She silently glanced at me sideways as if I was a bug squashed on her windscreen.
+She silently side-eyed me as if I was a bug squashed on her windscreen.
 Like Eastwood’s character in the Good, the Bad, and the Ugly, she turned her back on me and slowly adjusted the straps of her saddlebag.
 Her gaze was every bit as intense as Clint Eastwood’s in that movie.
-After a while, she glimpsed my license plate and softened her posturing a little; it was obvious that I’d ridden further than she had on this particular journey.
+After some minutes of pregnant silence, she glimpsed my license plate and softened her posturing a little; I’d ridden further than she had on this particular journey.

 “Getting’ blown all over the road on that little thing, are ya?
 We had a guy once riding with us who was blown so bad in the wind, bouncing all over the place, I thought he’d eat it.”

 It gradually occurred to me, though, that I could learn something from her.
-She was a potential guru and not necessarily my antagonist.
-I lifted my eyebrows and waited.
-Trying not to look like an abused attention-starved puppy.
+She was not necessarily my antagonist but my potential guru.
+I lifted my eyebrows and waited – trying not to look like an abused attention-starved puppy.
 As she sauntered over, I trembled imagining I heard spurs jingling in the dust and hoping her gun wasn’t loaded.
 Her gaze registered my not-leather armor, my dusty little bike, my brightly colored waterproof gear, and me.

 I’d soon test her theory on the Devil’s Backbone Road (Utah Highway 12).
 This is a road we’d been hearing of for days.
 (One woman said it was the most terrifying road she’d ever been on—and she was in a car!)
 It is called the Devil’s Backbone because it is a naked spine of a high road with a 10-12% grade from which everything has fallen away but the wind.
 On each side of the narrow road, the land plunges into deep canyons.
 The devil in this case is some kind of Dimetrodon, that hostile dinosaur with the sail on its back.
 We rode along its spine, trying to avoid its croc-like teeth.